kenflab/LLM-scCurator/README.md

 ## 🔑 Backends setup (API keys or local Ollama)

 LLM-scCurator supports both **cloud LLM APIs** (Gemini / OpenAI) and a **local LLM** backend (Ollama).
-Notes:
-> No manual installation is required: [**the official Docker environment already includes LLM-scCurator and its dependencies**](https://github.com/kenflab/LLM-scCurator/blob/main/README.md#-docker-official-environment).
-> If you use the **local Ollama backend**, no API key is needed.
+No manual installation is required: the [**official Docker environment**](https://github.com/kenflab/LLM-scCurator/blob/main/README.md#-docker-official-environment) already includes LLM-scCurator and its dependencies.
+If you use the **local Ollama backend**, no API key is needed.

 Set your provider API key as an environment variable (Cloud LLM APIs):
 - `GEMINI_API_KEY` for Google Gemini